nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Use case ends.

 **Use case: UC03D Finding doctors** <br>
-**Precondition:** PlannerMD is displaying the doctor tab.

 Same as UC03P but references to patient is replaced with doctor instead.

 **Use case: UC04P Deleting a patient** <br>
-**Precondition:** PlannerMD is displaying the patient tab.

 **MSS**

 1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
+2. Receptionist shows the list of relevant patients.
-2. Receptionist requests to delete a specific patient/doctor in the list
+3. Receptionist requests to delete a specific patient/doctor in the list
-3. PlannerMD deletes the patient/doctor which is reflected immediately in the list
+4. PlannerMD deletes the patient/doctor which is reflected immediately in the list

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The list is empty.

   Use case ends.

-* 2a.
+* 3a.
 The given index is invalid.

-    * 2a1.
+    * 3a1.
 PlannerMD shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 **Use case: UC04D Deleting a doctor** <br>
-**Precondition:** PlannerMD is displaying the doctor tab.

 Same as UC04P but with the following changes:
 * Replace references of patients with doctors